A common question from a potential speaker is:

-If I have been bullied or know someone who is being bullied, I am naturally more likely to be engaged by the subject.
+If I have been bullied or know someone who is being bullied, I am naturally more likely to be engaged in the subject.

-If I have no interest, no experience or even, no sympathy for victims of bullying, no amount of personal testimony from the speaker is going to engage me.
+If I have no interest, no experience or even, a lack of sympathy for victims of bullying, no amount of personal testimony from the speaker is going to engage me.